hugochang1/Tutorial/Spec/USB/RNDIS/readme.md

 - iFunction: 7
   - Class (0xe0), SubClass (0x01), Protocol (0x03) is RNDIS
   - https://www.usb.org/defined-class-codes#anchor_BaseClassE0h
+  - IAD is used for association two or more interfaces together as one function (ex: RNDIS)
+    - assoicate wireless controller and CDC-Data

 ### INTERFACE DESCRIPTOR (0.0): class Wireless Controller
 - bLength: 9